Shows of support and signs of unease mark the first NFL Sunday since Hamlin's injury

 Hamlin, who suffered a cardiac arrest following a tackle, "is making continued progress" but is still in critical condition, the team said Saturday.

+Bills players and head coach Sean McDermott could be seen wearing Hamlin's number 3 on their chests, and fans throughout the stadium hoisted signs honoring Hamlin.

+Then, in the very first play of the game, Bills running back Nyheim Hines returned the opening kickoff for a touchdown, traversing nearly the entire length of the field and garnering uproarious cheers from the home-field crowd.

-Players and coaches from all 32 NFL teams had vowed to wear "Love for Damar 3" t-shirts during pregame warmups over the weekend, commissioner Roger Goodell said in a statement on Saturday.
+Over the weekend players and coaches from all 32 NFL teams were wearing "Love for Damar 3" t-shirts during pregame warmups, commissioner Roger Goodell said in a statement on Saturday.

 "Seeing the entire NFL family – teams, players, coaches, and fans like you – band together was yet another reminder that football is family: human, loving and resilient," Goodell added.

-The Buffalo Bills, who were scheduled to face the New England Patriots on Sunday afternoon in their first game since Hamlin's collapse, posted a video tribute to Hamlin on social media and wrote in a separate post: "Today is for 3."
+Before Sunday's game, the Buffalo Bills posted a video tribute to Hamlin on social media and wrote in a separate post: "Today is for 3."

 It wasn't just Hamlin's own team that paid tribute to the injured safety.